 A manifold system makes it so easy to balance (if necessary at all) as it’s all in one easily accessible point.

-For example, rather than running your flow and return to the first radiator, then sequentially to the second etc. You could run your flow and return past the first rad to the center of the property then tee out like a spider diagram.
-Then again tee out from there keeping primary pipework larger.
+For example, rather than running your flow and returning to the first radiator, then sequentially to the second etc. You could run your flow and return past the first rad to the centre of the property then tee out like a spider diagram.
+Then again tee out from there keeping the primary pipework larger.

-None of this is essential knowledge, however once you have understood the theory this will help with the decision-making process later so you can decide on the fly.
-And as mentioned a few times now, all this can really more help for larger systems.
+None of this is essential knowledge, however, once you have understood the theory this will help with the decision-making process later so you can decide on the fly.
+And as mentioned a few times now, all this can really be more helpful for larger systems.